nextflow-io/nextflow/docs/azure.md

 ```
 :::

-Given the previous configuration, launch the execution of the pipeline using the following command:
+Finally, launch your pipeline with the above configuration:

 ```bash
 nextflow run <PIPELINE NAME> -w az://YOUR-CONTAINER/work
 ```

-Replacing `<PIPELINE NAME>` with a pipeline name e.g. `nextflow-io/rnaseq-nf` and `YOUR-CONTAINER` a blob
+Replacing `<PIPELINE NAME>` with a pipeline name e.g. `nextflow-io/rnaseq-nf` and `YOUR-CONTAINER` with a blob
 container in the storage account defined in the above configuration.

 See the [Batch documentation](https://docs.microsoft.com/en-us/azure/batch/quick-create-portal) for further
-details about the configuration for the Azure Batch service.
+details about the configuration for Azure Batch.

 ### Pools configuration

-When using the `autoPoolMode` setting Nextflow automatically creates a `pool` of computing nodes to execute the
+When using the `autoPoolMode` option, Nextflow automatically creates a `pool` of compute nodes to execute the
-jobs run by your pipeline.
-By default it only uses 1 compute node of `Standard_D4_v3` type.
+jobs in your pipeline.
+By default, it only uses one compute node of the type `Standard_D4_v3`.

-The pool is not removed when the pipeline execution terminates, unless the configuration setting `deletePoolsOnCompletion=true`
+The pool is not removed when the pipeline terminates, unless the configuration setting `deletePoolsOnCompletion = true`
-is added in your pipeline configuration file.
+is added in your Nextflow configuration file.

-Pool specific settings, e.g. VM type and count, should be provided in the `auto` pool configuration scope, e.g.
+Pool specific settings, such as VM type and count, should be provided in the `auto` pool configuration scope, for example:

 ```groovy
 azure {